 "Tobias...beautifully reframed and challenged concepts I thought I knew and understood." — Philiy Lander, Agile Coach

-I currently partner with Adventures With Agile to offer Certified ScrumMaster, Advanced Scrum Practitioner and Agile Management workshops.
-I am also available for part-time consulting to support Agile transformation initiatives and improvements, and to offer internal workshops on storytelling, empathy, dreaming and citizenship.
-Please read my to learn more.
+My public workshops are listed below.
+I am also available for part-time consulting to support Agile transformation initiatives and improvements, and to offer internal workshops tailored to your needs.
+Please read my sampleto learn more.